mttwchtr/Backend-Development-Notes/README.md

-- Sources cat
-    - First nested list item
-    - Second nested list item
-      - Third Nested
+# Backend Development Notes

-- Sources
+## Sources
     - s1.
 Node Design Patterns, 2nd Edition, Mario Casciaro, Luciano Mammino

-Sources
-- s1.
-Node Design Patterns, 2nd Edition, Mario Casciaro, Luciano Mammino

-Programming
+## Programming

-- Principles
+- Programming >  Principles
   - DRY - Don't Repeat Yourself

-Database
+## Database

 * SQL

-Javascript
+## Javascript

 * ES6

-Const - Allows user to make constant variables. const does not indicate that the assigned value will be constant, but that the binding with the value is constant. - s1
+Const - Allows user to make constant variables.
+> const does not indicate that the assigned value will be constant, but that the binding with the value is constant. - s1
 ```javascript
 const x = {};
 x.name = 'John';